juhamikael/juhamikael.music/src/content/about/info.md

 ### Contact

 If you wish to contact me, send me message through some of the social medias below.
-Easiest way is to join my Discord channel
+Easiest way and fastest way is to join my Discord channel

 ### TODO

 I'm planning to build also Blog for this website where I share my favorite tools, some tips and so on.